 Africans Invented Arithmetic

 Africans introduced basic mathematics 25,000 years ago.
 The Ishango bone is a tool handle carved with a deep recess which was found in the Ishango region of Zaïre (now called Congo) near Lake Edward.
 The bone tool was initially thought to have been over 8,000 years old, but a more current dating gave the dates as 25,000 years old.There are 3 rows of notches on the Ishango bone.
 The first Row shows three notches carved close to six, four designed close to eight, ten carved close to two fives and finally a seven.
 The 3 and 6, 4 and 8, and 10 and 5, represent the method of adding.The second Row shows eleven notches cut close to twenty-one notches, and nineteen notches cut close to nine notches.
-This stands for 10 + 1, 20 + 1, 20 – 1 and 10 – 1. , The last Row shows eleven notches, thirteen notches, seventeen notches and nineteen notches.
+This stands for 10 + 1, 20 + 1, 20 – 1 and 10 – 1.
+The last Row shows eleven notches, thirteen notches, seventeen notches and nineteen notches.
 11, 13, 17 and 19 that are the prime numbers between 10 and 20.
-It was used for mathematical purposes
+They were obviously used for mathematical purposes.

 First To Cultivate